whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 The procedure with this syscall will be the following:

 + The program desired to execute will be /bin/bash.
-The string "////bin/bash" (additional slashes in order to be divisible by 4) will be pushed into the stack and then saved into EBX.
-Moreover, EDX will be set to 0 as the value envp[] is not required.
-Finally, EBX will be pushed and saved into ECX.
++ The string "////bin/bash" (additional slashes in order to be divisible by 4) will be pushed into the stack and then saved into EBX.
++ EDX will be set to 0 as the value envp[] is not required.
++ EBX will be pushed and saved into ECX.
++ Execve will be called.

 ```term
 execve: